rudecs/openvcloud/specs/capacity_limits/instrumentation.md

 #### limitIO

 Params:
-* machineId: Id of the virtual machine
+* diskId: Id of the disk to limit
 * iops: Max IO per second

 #### limitCPU